2ndBillingCycle/pokemon_yeet/README.md

 python -m flit build
 ```

-Then, follow [the official Python packaging guide][python packaging tutorial] for uploading the package to the [Test Python Package Index][testpypi].
+To be able to upload the distribution files, follow [the official Python packaging guide][python packaging tutorial] for uploading the package to the [Test Python Package Index][testpypi].

 Alternatively, you can [create an API token on PyPI with a scope for "Entire account"][api token], and run `flit publish`, pasting the created API token for the password.

+Because PyPI does not allow changes to the files for a specific version of a package, the `__version__` has to be updated before running `flit build`.

 ### API dependencies